Warm farro, chard, and pancetta salad

 Add the cooked squash to the blender or food processor with the onions and spices and blend until smooth.
 Scrape down the sides as needed.
 Set aside.

-Saute the ground lamb over medium heat until no pink remains.
+Saute the ground lamb over medium heat until no pink remains, about 8-10 minutes.
 Drain the excess oil and liquid.
 Return to the heat and add the remaining smoked paprika, coriander, cumin, fennel seeds, harissa, Aleppo pepper, and salt.
 Cook for one minute.

 Add the drained chickpeas and pureed squash to the cooked lamb and stir to combine.
-Heat through over medium low heat for about 5 minutes, stirring frequently to avoid burning.
+Heat over a medium low flame for about 5 minutes, stirring frequently to avoid burning.

 Make 5 holes in the squash and lamb mixture and crack the eggs into the holes.
-Turn the flame back to medium, cover, and cook until the egg whites are solid and there is just a bit of jiggle in the eggs when you shake the pan.
+Turn the flame back to medium, cover, and cook until the egg whites are solid and there is just a bit of jiggle in the eggs when you shake the pan, about 4 minutes.

 Garnish with fresh cilantro, feta cheese, the reserved caramelized onions, and a squeeze of lemon (all optional!)